CephalofairGames/merc-packs-faq/index.md

 **Defensive Tactics (5, top) - Does this also apply when I gain Retaliate from a modifier card, or from a persistent effect like Warding Strength (1, bot)?** Yes, it adds to the first Shield or Retaliate you gain each round from your ability or attack modifier cards.
 A persistent effect is still on one of your cards.

+**Immovable Phalanx (6, bot) - Can I use an item like Boots to enhance my Move ability before turning it into an Attack ability?** No. You need to decide to use a Move ability as an Attack ability before performing the ability; you can't improve an ability you never performed.
+You can, however, use items which improve attacks once you do so.

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Tinkerer Icon](/assets/images/02_tinkerer.png) <a name="page_802" class="page-number">8.2</a> Tinkerer